|I found this mine site by studying an old plat map, hand drawn by Colonel David Buel in 1872.|

 Yeah, I know, Pharroah is spelled wrong, but that's the way he spells it on his YouTube channel.
 There's probably nobody who knows the East Fork better than Pharroah (real name, Alan).
 He's been hiking this area for well over 20 years and so far he's produced over 500 videos.
 But even so, he hasn't seen it all.
 No one has.
 So I thought he might be interested in doing a mine swap.
 Usually I hike alone, but this guy was good company.
 He's got a great sense of humor and he's up for just about anything.
 He also has a keen eye for finding mines, and thinks differently than most people I've come across.
 We had planned on doing a video together on the History of the East Fork, but things fell apart when it came to planning.
 Nevertheless, it was great to finally meet him.
 And perhaps that video will still come together at a later time.

 |I mostly do these ventures solo, but I thought that Pharraoh of YouTube fame would want to see this one.|

 Who Was Oliver Justice?

 Oliver P. Justice was born in 1848, one year before the official start of the California Gold Rush.
-He died in 1929, after living as a hermit in the narrows of the East Fork for several decades.
-Most newspapers report that he lived up there for the last 25 years of his life, however Will Thrall photographed his cabin way back in 1895, so by my calculations Justice may have lived in the narrows for 34 years.
+He died in 1929, the same year as Wyatt Earp.
+Justice was 81, Earp was 80.
+Most newspapers report Justice lived as a hermit in the Narrows for the last 25 years of his life, however Will Thrall photographed his cabin way back in 1895, so by my calculations Justice may have lived in the Narrows for 34 years.
 His friends knew him as Old Hickory Justice.
 Others simply knew him as the Hermit of the East Fork.